IanFinlayson/chai/overview.md

 Tao aims to be a high-level, general-purpose programming language.
 It combines the elegant syntax of Python with the powerful type system of languages in the ML family.
-Tao supports features including algebraic types, first-class functions, powerful built-in data structures and more.
+It is a pragmatic language that allows multiple styles of programming.
+Tao supports features including algebraic types, first-class functions, built-in data structures, an object system and more.

 The language is in early development and will likely change as the initial interpreter for it is developed.